Skip to main content

 }

-💡 Lightbulb Moment: Every time you write !!, ask yourself: “What happens if this IS null?”
-If your answer is “It can’t be!”, that’s exactly when it will be.
+Key principle: Before using !!, always ask “What happens if this IS null?”
+If the answer is “It can’t be null”, that’s exactly when it will be.

 The safe call operator ?. executes the operation only if the value is not null.
 It’s polite, it’s safe, and it won’t crash your app: